aidancrowther/COMP3004-Scrummy/README.md

    - The use of this game presently requires the user to have installed jUnit and Maven in order to perform unit testing.
    - No installation is required in order to operate the application.
    - ensure when compiling with maven and trying execution that your JAVA_HOME environment variable is set
+   - Currently developed for use with the JRE v.1.8.x

 Usage: